HugCls/HugCls/README.md

-2025-07-21: "The most important things are the hardest to say." - Stephen King
+2025-07-22: "Good things aren't supposed to just fall into your lap." - Audrey Hepburn